byu-oit/terraform-aws-humio-logger/README.md

 ## Development

-To update to the latest bundle of Cloudwatch2Humio:
+To update to the latest version of Cloudwatch2Humio:

 1. Clone the git repository: [https://github.com/humio/cloudwatch2humio](https://github.com/humio/cloudwatch2humio)
 2. Copy the `$PROJECT/cloudformation.json` file to this project replacing the old cloudformation template.
 This file